Genesis5500/DeckPSPlusInstaller/README.md

 5. Sets Steam shortcut for application

 **What you have to do:**
+ 1. Make the script executable using chmod +x PSNowInstaller
+ 2. Run script using ./PSNowInstaller
- 1. Select the created Steam shortcut
+ 3. Once complete, select the created Steam shortcut
- 2. Click on Properties -> Compatability
+ 4. Click on Properties -> Compatability
- 3. Check "Force the use of a specific Steam Play compatability tool
+ 5. Check "Force the use of a specific Steam Play compatability tool
- 4. Select "Proton-6.21-GE-2
+ 6. Select "Proton-6.21-GE-2
- 5. Play!
+ 7. Play!